yogasuba/Langchain/README.md

 For better local performance, consider using GPU with CUDA support

-Privacy & Security
+🔒 Privacy & Security
 Local Mode

 ✅ All processing happens on your machine
 ✅ No data sent to external services
 ✅ Complete privacy and control

 OpenAI Mode

 ⚠️ Document content sent to OpenAI servers
 🔒 Follows OpenAI's data usage policies

-📊 Check OpenAI's privacy policy for details
+📊 Refer to OpenAI’s privacy policy for details

+🧾 License

+This project is released under the MIT License.
+Feel free to modify and use it for your own projects.